Good functions, measures, and the Kleinbock-Tomanov conjecture: Appendix

 \section{Appendix}

-Let us recall that for a $C^k$ function $f:\Q_\nu^d\to \Q_\nu$, we denoted $P_{f,\by,k}$ to be the Taylor polynomial of $f$ at $\by\in\Q_\nu^d$.
-In this section, we are proving the following proposition which can be thought of as the analogue of ``Taylor's theorem" in the real case.
-We had to compute the `error' term carefully as we need it for \cref{taylor}.
-In one dimensional case, the proof is much easier, and is well known \cite[Theorem $29.4$]{Sc}.
-We could not find a reference in general and so we provide a proof. \begin{proposition} Let $f:\Q_\nu^d\to\Q_\nu$ is a $C^{l+1}$ map and $\by\in \Q_\nu^d$, we have the following for $k\leq l$:
+In this appendix, we will prove the following proposition which can be thought of as the analogue of Taylor's theorem for real variables.
+One of the main issues here is the careful computation of the `error' term as we need it for \cref{taylor}.
+In the one dimensional case, the proof is much easier, and is well known \cite[Theorem $29.4$]{Sc}.
+We could not find a reference in general and so we provide a proof.
+Let us recall that for a $C^k$ function $f:\Q_\nu^d\to \Q_\nu$, we denoted by $P_{f,\by,k}$ the Taylor polynomial of $f$ at $\by\in\Q_\nu^d$; see \eqref{defn:taylor}. \begin{proposition} For a $C^{l+1}$ map $f:\Q_\nu^d\to\Q_\nu$ and $\by\in \Q_\nu^d$, we have the following for $k\leq l$:

+\end{proposition} \begin{remark} We remark that Proposition 11.1 differs from the Lagrange remainder formula and also from the Mean Value theorem.
+Let us explain the simplest meaningful case to point out the difference.
+Let $g:\Q_\nu\to \Q_\nu$ be a $C^2$ map. \cref{TAYLOR} shows